basetenlabs/truss-examples/nous-capybara-34b/README.md

 - __top_k__ (optional, default=40): The number of top tokens to consider when sampling.
 The model will only consider the top_k highest-probability tokens.
 - __repetition_penalty__ (optional, default=1.3): Helps the model generate more diverse content instead of repeating previous phrases.
 - __no_repeat_ngram_size__ (optional, default=5): Specifies the length of token sets that are completely blocked from repeating at all.
+- __stream__ (optional, default=True): Allows you to receive the tokens are they are generated in a stream like fashion.

 The API also supports passing any parameter supported by HuggingFace's `Transformers.generate`.